zoe-L/cloud-infra-project/ReadMe.md

 ## Deploy projectcli and other images to GKE in container regitry
 ![Deploy Image](screenshots/2.PNG?raw=true "deploy_image")

-## Screenshot of all containers runing
+## Screenshot of all containers running
 ![All Pods](screenshots/6.PNG?raw=true "all_pods")

 ## Screenshot of CLI runing